rpcrimi/PEP0008/markdown/layout.md

 	return sum
 ```

 This function is very difficult to read.
-For example, it is very difficult to tell the difference between the function definition and the code within the function.
-The most important rule when dealing with indentation in Python is to align continuation lines vertically.
-This will help clearly distinguish code blocks from one another.
+It is very difficult to tell the difference between the function definition from the code within the function.
+Aligning continuation lines vertically solves this problem, clearly distinguishing code blocks from one another.

-Lets try to fix the function above with this rule:
+Lets fix the function above with this rule:
 ```
 def add_4_nums_n_times(n, num1, num2, num3, num4):
 	l = get_list(